8 Experiments and surveys

 In A/B testing, as in traditional experiments, we are concerned that our treatment and control groups are the same, but for the treatment.
 In the case of traditional experiments, we satisfy ourselves of this by conducting analysis based on the data that we have after the experiment is conducted.
 That is usually all we can do because it would be weird to treat or control both groups.
 But in the case of A/B testing, the pace of experimentation allows us to randomly create the treatment and control groups, and then check, before we subject the treatment group to the treatment, that the groups are the same.
 For instance, if we were to show each group the same website, then we would expect the same outcomes across the two groups.
 If we found different outcomes then we would know that we may have a randomization issue (Taddy 2019, 129).
 This is termed an A/A test and was mentioned in Chapter 4.

 We usually run A/B tests not because we desperately care about the specific outcome, but because that feeds into some other measure that we care about.
 For instance, do we care whether the website is quite-dark-blue or slightly-dark-blue?
 Probably not.
-We probably actually care a lot about the company share price.
+We probably actually care about the company share price.
 But what if the A/B test outcome of what is the best blue comes at a cost to the share price?

 To illustrate this, pretend that we work at a food delivery app, and we are concerned with driver retention.
 Say we do some A/B tests and find that drivers are always more likely to be retained when they can deliver food to the customer faster.
 Our hypothetical finding is that faster is better, for driver retention, always.
 But one way to achieve faster deliveries is for the driver to not put the food into a hot box that would maintain the food’s temperature.
 Something like that might save 30 seconds, which is significant on a ten-minute delivery.
 Unfortunately, although we would decide to encourage that based on A/B tests designed to optimize driver-retention, such a decision would likely make the customer experience worse.
 If customers receive cold food that is meant to be hot, then they may stop using the app, which would be bad for the business.
 Chen et al. (2022) describe how they found a similar situation at Facebook in terms of notifications—although reducing the number of notifications reduced user engagement in the short-term, over the long-term it increased both user satisfaction and app usage.